DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture7.md

 - Except  for  two  years  of  their  sample,  all overconfident  managers  engage  in  more  M&A activity.
 - Consistent  with  their  previous  study,  the  impact  of overconfidence  is  greater  for  firms  with  abundant internal resources.

 - The market has a sense  of the value destruction wrought by overconfident managers.
 While the typical market  response to an announcement of a merger attempt engineered by a less overconfident manager is a drop of 12 basis points, managers subject to an inflated sense of their ability witness a (much larger) 90- basis point drop.
 - Various alternative explanations for these findings are considered.
-The same behaviour could result from greater risk-seeking or agency (empire-building) considerations.
+The same behavior could result from greater risk-seeking or agency (empire-building) considerations.
 - The  authors,  however,  argue  that  the  first  is  difficult  to  reconcile  with  an  observed  preference  for  cash  acquisitions;  and  the second is not easy to tally with CEOs’ personal overinvestment.

 > - 12 basis points of decrease